1. Role of the Board

 5. Statement of Position or Authority

-The division of responsibilities between the Chair, the lead independent director, if any, and the Managing Director is set out below.
+The division of responsibilities between the Chair, the lead independent director, if any, and the Chief Executive Officer is set out below.

 6. Responsibilities of the Chair